What do you get when you cross old cigarette machines with a retro-loving creative artist? Art-o-mat, founded in Winston-Salem.

-It’s an amazing creative outlet for hobbyists, part time artists and professional artists, alike.
-They need a variety of art so everyone is encouraged to submit no matter the medium, style or skill level.
-As mentioned on their submission guidelines, their, “selections are made based on effort, craftsmanship and originality.”
+It's an amazing creative outlet for hobbyists, part-time artists, and professional artists, alike.
+They need a variety of art so everyone is encouraged to submit no matter the medium, style, or skill level.
+As mentioned in their submission guidelines, their, “selections are made based on effort, craftsmanship, and originality.”

 What do you do with an Art-o-Mat piece of art?

 The answer is: anything you want!
 Just like there's no right or wrong way to eat a Reese's (hopefully our joke lands), there's not a right or wrong way to appreciate or display your art.
 Some of the art is wearable, like jewelry, and some of it is functional, like keychains.
 Or some of it is sculptural and it can sit on your desk.
 Many of the blocks are stand-alone paintings.

 Want to plan a vacation solely based on the location of an Art-o-mat?
 We don't blame you.
 So what are you waiting for?
 Locate your closest Art-o-mat, support an artist and get awesome art to boot, and let us know what you think!

 Please note: We thank Visit Winston-Salem for hooking us up with Clark!
 All the opinions in the post are ours and we bring you genuine content with real facts, photos and thoughts.
 Always.